West Mata: Composition

 Most volcanic extrusions in the NE Lau Basin region structures usually erupt dacite lavas, some with unusual morphologies, which are quite rare in submarine volcanoes.
 Other than dacitic lavas, rift zones in the region have been also found to erupt basaltic andesite compositions.

-Meanwhile, the Mata volcano group is a bit different, since the main composition of eruptions in the Matas consist of mostly boninite, which is a type of extrusive rock usually seen in the Izu-Bonin Island Arc.
+However, in the Mata volcano group, the main composition of eruptions in the Matas consists of mostly boninite, which is a type of extrusive rock usually seen in the Izu-Bonin Island Arc.

 Fauna

-West Mata and the surrounding NE Lau Basin is home to many hydrothermal vents, meaning that the area hosts a hydrothermal vent environment, which hosts organisms that use hydrothermal vents to supply their living needs.
+West Mata and the surrounding NE Lau Basin are home to many hydrothermal vents, meaning that the area hosts a hydrothermal vent environment, which hosts organisms that use hydrothermal vents to supply their living needs.
 These environments can be seen in many continental margins around the world.

 Hydrothermal ecology

-The hydrothermal ecology of the Lau Basin is home to many endemic organisms including the Lamellibrachia columna which shows similarity to Lamellibrachia satsuma that can be found in Japan, Neobrachylepas relica which are a close relative to the Brachylepadomorpha which was extinct since the Miocene and more.
+The hydrothermal ecology of the Lau Basin is home to many endemic organisms, including the Lamellibrachia columna which shows similarity to Lamellibrachia satsuma that can be found in Japan; Neobrachylepas relica, a close relative to the Brachylepadomorpha which was extinct since the Miocene; and more.
 In West Mata, these organisms were not observed, pointing to the diversity of the Lau Basin's ecology.

 Instead, a hydrothermal environment consisting of three species of polychaete worms, two species of shrimp, three species of crabs and eelpouts was observed.
-During the eruption of 2008-10 it was observed that there were only large groups of opaepele shrimp on the seamount and the normal hydrothermal vent community was not present.
+During the eruption of 2008–10 it was observed that there were only large groups of opaepele shrimp on the seamount and the normal hydrothermal vent community was not present.

 Activity

 The volcano has known to be both hydrothermally and eruptively active in recent history, the most active in between its neighboring volcanoes.

-Pre-2008 activity

 According to depth differences in West Mata's flanks, it was pointed out that West Mata had an eruption which lasted from 1996 to 2008 at a depth of 2750 m.